 Cysteamine Cream, $169:

-My derm highlighted this Swiss-developed anti-pigmentation cream in her Instagram stories as her new favorite product for battling discoloration, and I bought the stuff within 15 minutes.
+My derm highlighted this Swiss-developed anti-pigmentation cream in her Instagram stories as her new favorite product for battling discoloration, so I bought the stuff within 15 minutes.
 Cysteamine is easily the most important product introduced into my skincare routine all year.

 Unlike other anti-pigmentation treatments, I've noticed results within a week of nightly application.
 Bless those Swiss scientists.